 Brown butter banana bread

 Banana bread should be simple and easy to make, but sometimes, it doesn’t turn out as you want.
-I often find a wet, dense band at the bottom of my loaf, as it didn’t get baked through.
-After making tons of banana bread, I found that the moisture in the cake was the critical part.
+I often find a wet, dense band at the bottom of my loaf because it didn’t bake through.
+After making tons of banana bread, I found that the cake’s moisture was the critical factor.
 Putting more bananas in would make the cake moist and full of banana flavor.
 It is actually the opposite.
 After many trials and errors, I found a key limitation.
-You can add a maximum of 4 bananas to the batter.
+You can add up to 4 bananas to the batter.
 Your banana bread won’t bake through if it’s more than that.

 Ingredients